No Kings protests: Marches are underway around the country

 Demonstrators across the U.S. took to the streets on Saturday to protest the policies of President Trump.
 The marches are part of the No Kings movement, which has accused the president of behaving more like a monarch than an elected official.

 This is the second massive wave of protests organized by No Kings — a network of progressive organizations fighting against Trump's agenda.
-Organizers projected a turnout in the millions across the country.
+Organizers projected a turnout in the millions across some 2,600 events around the country.

-By late morning on Saturday, East Coast crowds were already making their voices heard.
-Gothamist reported that in New York City's Times Square, protesters had begun spilling into the crowd on Broadway amid matinee show attendees, carrying signs that read: "resist the fascists traitors" and "No crowns, No kings."
+In New York City's Times Square, protesters spilled into the crowd on Broadway amid matinee show attendees, carrying signs that read: "resist the fascists traitors" and "No crowns, No kings," Gothamist reported.

+The No Kings group said it had already achieved its goal in June and was ready to send the White House yet another statement.

 "In June, we did what many claimed was impossible: peacefully mobilized millions of people to take to the streets and declare with one voice: America has No Kings," No Kings said on its website.